Omnistac/zedux/packages/react/README.md

 - React Query stuff
   - add `atom.invalidateAll()`?
 No, it would have to use a hook.
 Maybe `const invalidate = atom.useInvalidate(); invalidate.all()`
   - `query()`, `mutation()`, `stream()` OR `promise()`, `stream()` OR `unary()`, `clientStream()`, `serverStream()`, `multiplexStream()` OR injectors - `injectQuery()` &c. or `injectPromise()` &c. or `injectUnary()` &c.
+- should `useInstance()` everywhere be changed to `useProvider()`?
+- `atom.useSelector()` and `atom.injectSelector()`
+- a way to dynamically instantiate and access atoms and atomContexts - not using hooks (directly).
+Like React Query's `useQueries()` hook - https://react-query.tanstack.com/guides/parallel-queries#dynamic-parallel-queries-with-usequeries.
+I'm thinking at least `useAtomContexts()` and `useAtoms()`.
+- make AppProviders composable.
+Overrides and contexts from multiple parent AppProviders are merged together.
+Global atoms get added to the lowest pool that overrides them.